 We use data from the annual survey to analyse trends and collecting practices, which we then share with the sector in our published report.
 Therefore please report all new accessions.
 However, please do not include any personally sensitive data.
-Highlights of the surveys are made available through Discovery and our website, with the datasets accessible through data.gov.
+Highlights of the surveys are made available through Discovery and our website, with some datasets accessible through data.gov.

 If you wish to contribute, please use the correct template to report your accessions.
 The template is designed to support our data analysis work, and is updated each year.
 As a result, we ask all participants, including local authority places of deposit, to use the updated template to send in their returns.
 Please also read the appropriate guidance below before submitting a return.